Workforce, training and education

 Strengths of the Post

-• Recent creation of frailty unit which should provide training/QIP opportunities
+• Recent creation of frailty service which should provide training/QIP opportunities

 • Good chance for GIM experience as sole SpR on unselected take